logo

 Storage Configuration

-The default Docker Compose setup uses file system storage for simplicity.
+The default Docker Compose setup uses file system storage.
 MinIO is available as an optional service for S3-compatible object storage.
-You can customize the storage backend by modifying environment variables.
+Storage is configured under storage.provider in your config.json.

 Using the Default File System Storage